 The project exhibits significant relevance overall.
 The continued investments in sewage-related assets are very important to Japan's efforts to manage wastewater, especially because the country is prone to natural disasters.
 Typhoons and extreme rains could overwhelm the sewage systems and earthquakes could damage them, and therefore, the facilities need to be maintained well to minimize the impact of such natural disasters.
 In addition, the facilities need to be renewed or upgraded, or both, because these were mostly constructed in 1960-80.
 Furthermore, sewage treatment is an energy-intensive process, accounting for 35% of total greenhouse gas (GHG) emissions by the Metropolitan Government of Tokyo in 2020, for example.
 Therefore, use of sewage sludge as an energy source and recycling of sewage sludge are crucial to reducing GHG emissions.
-On the other hand, the sewage system in Japan is already well-established, with a penetration of 92.1% as of March 31, 2021.
+On the other hand, the sewage system in Japan is already well-established, with a penetration of 92.9% as of the end of March 2023.